chiradeepbanerjee1990/kotlin-openCV-filter/README.md

 [1] Conversion of any RGB image to black and white image [2] Image Smoothness by Gaussian Blurr technique (Customizable as per user needs) [3] openCV provided generic blurr method manipulation (Customizable as per user needs)

+Initialize the library by ProcessImage.getInstance(this)

+To initialize openCV library implement * openCVcallback *  interface